-One of the key differences in driving an electric vehicle versus a petrol or diesel powered one is fueling your car.
+One of the key differences in driving an electric vehicle versus a petrol or diesel vehicle is fuel.
 Nobody enjoys spending time at petrol stations and when you switch to driving an EV, stopping to fill up your car can be a thing of the past.

 Most EV owners choose to charge their vehicles at home overnight and once you get used to this it’s just like plugging in your smart phone or laptop.
 The batteries that power these vehicles are designed to hold their charge for longer so they often don’t need to be charged every night.
-And depending on the make and model, most new EVs can now provide a driving range of over 200 miles.
+And depending on the make and model, most of the latest EVs can now drive over 200 miles.

 The other option for EV owners is to charge their vehicle at a public charging station and there are thousands of these throughout the UK.
-These charging stations often offer rapid charging units which are capable of charging your electric car to near capacity in about half an hour.
-Its now easier than ever to find a charging station for your electric car and the network is growing every day too with over 500 new charge point connectors added to Zap Map every month.
+These charging stations often offer rapid charging units which are capable of charging your electric car to 80% capacity in under an hour.
+Its now easier than ever to find a charging station for your electric car and the network is growing every day.

 Types of charging points